 If you have the right credit card, you can jump the airport security line at no cost to you.
 These cards will cover your application costs to TSA PreCheck, Global Entry or Clear, so you can receive expedited security clearance.

-An extended wait at security can throw a wrench into your travel plans, particularly if you’re running late for your flight.
-Thankfully, if you have the right travel credit card, you can jump the line at no cost to you.
-These cards will cover your application costs to TSA PreCheck, Global Entry or Clear, so low-risk Americans can receive expedited security clearance.
+While long lines at security are never ideal, an extended wait at security can throw a wrench into your travel plans if you’re crunched for time.
+But you may not have to face long waits with the right travel credit card.
+These cards will cover your application costs to TSA PreCheck, Global Entry or Clear, so low-risk travelers can take advantage of the perks that expedited security clearance offers.

-Capital One Venture X Rewards Credit Card: Best for luxury travel benefits
+Capital One Venture X: Best for luxury travel benefits

-The Capital One Venture X offers some of the most popular travel card perks on the market.
-Like other highly sought-after travel cards, the Venture X provides credits to cover the membership cost of either Global Entry or TSA PreCheck.
-Lounge access is another benefit featured on most premium travel cards, and the Venture X comes with the popular Priority Pass membership.
+Why we picked it: The Capital One Venture X Rewards Credit Card offers some of the most popular travel card perks on the market for a competitive annual fee.
+Like many highly sought-after travel cards, the Venture X provides credits to cover the membership cost of either Global Entry or TSA PreCheck.

-- Up to $300 credit annually for bookings made on Capital One Travel
+- Up to $300 statement credit annually for Capital One Travel bookings

 - 10,000 bonus miles every account anniversary (worth $100 when redeemed for travel)